AlexSSD7/linsk/USAGE_MACOS.md

 diskutil list
 ```

-Find your disk, and take a note of the disk path that looks like `/dev/diskX` (where X is a number).
+Find your disk, and take note of the disk path that looks like `/dev/diskX` (where X is a number).
 We will need this in the next step.

 ## Step 2.
 Use `linsk ls` to see what partitions are available in the VM